Lightning-Universe/lightning-transformers/docs/source/quickstart.rst

 Fine-tuning Bert for Text Classification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We support many NLP tasks that can be seen in :ref:`nlp-task`.
+We support many NLP tasks that can be seen in :ref:`nlp-tasks`.
 In this example we will fine-tune BERT using the text classification task and the ``emotion`` dataset.

 See ``conf/task`` and ``conf/dataset`` in the repository for more information.